Managing Remote Teams Calls for ‘Extreme Visibility’

 Default_1709715118743

-Managing Remote Teams in 2021 Calls for ‘Extreme Visibility’
+Managing Remote Teams Calls for ‘Extreme Visibility’

 The pandemic has spurred 58% of the U.S. workforce to work from home at least part time, disrupting traditional management methods.
 Supervisors and teams are no longer sharing a physical office space where they can easily have conversations whenever they need.
 Now, they are spread across multiple individual home offices.
 This shift requires leaders to communicate differently.